manishsaraan/email-validator/README.md

 ## Meta

-Robert Schultze – http://cosmicrealms.com – robert@cosmicrealms.com
+Robert Schultz – http://cosmicrealms.com – robert@cosmicrealms.com

 Distributed under the MIT license.
 See ``LICENSE`` for more information.